UNAIDS Secretariat Spending by Core Function in 2020-2021 (Core and Non-Core Expenditure and Encumbrances)

 The UNAIDS Secretariat drives the global AIDS agenda and mobilizes political commitment and resources for the response to AIDS.
 It advocates for global health and social justices, putting civil society at the centre of the AIDS response, and amplifies the voices of people and communities most affected by HIV.
-The Secretariat also strengthens the evidence base, supports and advocates for effective interventions, sustainable financing, and scaled up community responses.
+The Secretariat also strengthens the evidence base, supports and advocates for effective HIV interventions, sustainable financing, and scaled up community HIV responses.

 The five Secretariat Functions detail the core responsibilities and monitor achievements within the UBRAF: